Peptide Research

 Semaglutide reduced the risk of major kidney events by 24% compared to placebo.
 The trial was stopped early because the benefits were so clear.2

-WHAT THE FLOW TRIAL FOUND
+WHAT THE FLOW TRIAL FOUND ABOUT GLP-1 KIDNEY PROTECTION

 The FLOW trial enrolled 3,533 adults with type 2 diabetes and chronic kidney disease across multiple countries.
 Participants received either semaglutide or placebo for a median of 3.4 years.2